MicrosoftDocs/SupportArticles-docs/support/browsers/troubleshooting-kerberos-failures-with-ie.md

 ---
 # Troubleshooting Kerberos failures in Internet Explorer

-This article can help you to isolate and fix the causes of various errors that you may experience when you access websites that are configured to use Kerberos authentication in Internet Explorer.
-The number of potential issues that may occur is almost as large as the number of tools that are available to solve them.
+Errors can occur when you use Internet Explorer to access a website that uses Kerberos authentication.
+This article explains how you can isolate and fix the causes of these errors.
+The number of potential issues is almost as large as the number of tools that are available to solve them.

 ## Common symptoms when Kerberos fails

-You try to access a website for which Windows Integrated Authenticated has been configured and for which you expect to be using the Kerberos authentication protocol.
+You try to access a website for which the following items are true:

+- Windows Integrated Authenticated has been configured.
+- You expect to use the Kerberos authentication protocol.

 When you access the website, your browser immediately prompts you for credentials, as follows:

 ![prompt for credentials](./media/troubleshooting-kerberos-failures-with-ie/prompt-for-credentials.png)